raphting/pixelstate/Readme.md

 ```

 You'll need an account with https://pushover.net.
 The `PIXELSTATE` variable is the link to a file on your file system to persist the last state.

+Create a cronjob or something to run the python script `main.py` frequently.